Wedding Traditions in Canada

 This used to be a very popular Canadian wedding tradition that was practiced frequently.

-Held by the mother of the bride, neighbors, acquaintances, and colleagues that were not invited to the wedding but still wanted to be included would gather together where a trousseau tea would be served.
+Held by the mother of the bride, neighbours, acquaintances, and colleagues that were not invited to the wedding but still wanted to be included would gather together where a trousseau tea would be served.

 It’s a great way of having your extended circle still celebrate with you while keeping your wedding to close friends and family affair only.